DorenCalliku/markdown-cv/index.md

 ## Doren Çalliku

-A computer engineer for data-oriented biomedical or geospatial applications, interested in ethical and explainable AI. _Last updated: 01/24._
+A computer engineer interested in open-source tools for neuro, geo, and AI. _Last updated: 02/25._

 <div id="webaddress">
 <a href="mailto:dcalliku@gmail.com">e-mail</a>